 What is Batik?
 It is the bold and the beautiful fabric that sings of distant holidays, exotic beaches and something totally original.
-Traditionally Eastern, this fabric has crept into the forefront of the ‘fashion fusion’ of where east meets west.’
+Traditionally Eastern, sewing batik has crept into the forefront of the ‘fashion fusion’ of where east meets west.’

 What do people say about this unique fabric?

-You have your fabric, sewing pattern and machine all set and ready to go!
+If you know what is batik and have your fabric, sewing pattern and machine all set, you are ready to go!